gsalmao/gsalmao/README.md

 # Introduction

 Hello!
-I am an Unity developer from Brazil and also a musician during my spare time.
-My main focus is to grow as a game developer, always focusing in a clean, extensible code, thus making the team more productive in the long run.
+I am an Unity developer from Brazil with extensive experience in Gameplay Programming.
+My main focus is to grow as a game developer, always aiming for a clean, extensible code, thus making the team more productive in the long run.

 # Knowledges